 About / Disclaimer

-I am currently working as a part-time paramedic with the ambulance service.
+I am currently working as a full time paramedic with the ambulance service.
 I hope that my account of my journey and my work as a paramedic will aid others who wish to follow the same path as well as provide an insight into what paramedics do.
 I originally started this blog when I first wanted to become a paramedic back in 2009.
 When I first embarked on my journey, I noticed there were not a lot of information on becoming a paramedic in BC.
 I questioned whether becoming a paramedic was really right for me and I had a lot of difficulty having my questions answered.
 Luckily I stumbled into many wonderful individuals who were more than willing to show me the ropes.
 It is my hope that this blog will not only be a source of entertainment, but to also serve as a guide for those who are looking towards being a paramedic and what the journey may entail.

 You can follow on twitter here: http://twitter.com/#!/PocketMedicBC